wangwenx190/framelesshelper/README.md

 WinNativeEventFilter::WINDOWDATA data;
 // The window can't be resized if fixedSize is set to TRUE. data.fixedSize = FALSE;
-// All the following values should not be DPI-aware,
+// All the following values should not be DPI-aware, just use the
-// just use the original numbers, assuming the window's DPI
+// original numbers, assuming the scale factor is 1.0, don't scale
-// is 96, don't scale them yourself, this code will
+// them yourself, this code will do the scaling according to DPI
-// do the scaling according to DPI internally and automatically.
+// internally and automatically.
 // Maximum window size
 data.maximumSize = QSize(1280, 720);
 // Minimum window size